 was a disaster.
 How many more truths are waiting to be discovered?
 This is the project I hope

 unites everyone – we can debate our interpretations and conclusions later.

 For now, let’s work together to gain access to these private collections – step one is awareness.

-SC: How can folks help?
+WW: How can folks help?

 SB: Those interest can contact me via the Mapleflower Publishing web page.
 Contact info with a mailto is at the bottom of the page.

 Anyone who wishes to help I would love to have them contact me.
 I have thousands of documents scanned and friends with tens of thousands more.
 Processing, transcribing, translating these…..there will always be something to do.”